Assassin's Creed III: Gameplay

 The Wii U version of the game has a few extra features, such as the ability to change weapons on the go and the map being always visible on the Wii U GamePad.
 This version also supports Off TV Play, which redirects the main screen to the Wii U Gamepad.

 Online multiplayer returns in this installment, developed by Ubisoft Annecy.
 Along with returning modes, new ones feature a co-operative mode named Wolfpack, in which 1–4 players are charged with killing certain NPCs within a time limit, through a sequence of 25 stages.
-It also features Domination, a team mode where players will have to capture certain areas of the map, protecting them from the opposing team.
+It features Domination, a team mode where players will have to capture certain areas of the map, protecting them from the opposing team.
 Ubisoft announced that the multiplayer servers for Assassin's Creed III, alongside several other of their older titles, would be shut down on September 1, 2022.
 The date was later delayed to October 1, 2022.
-This renders all multiplayer-related achievements and trophies on the original console versions as unobtainable.

-The Remastered version of the game features more revamped mechanics.
-Players can now whistle from anywhere while hidden, whereas the original version only allowed whistling from corners.
+The Remastered version of the game features revamped mechanics.
+Players can whistle from anywhere while hidden, whereas the original version only allowed whistling from corners.
 Double assassinations have been improved so as not to require entering high-profile mode to do so.
-Free-aiming with ranged weapons was also made possible, allowing Connor more control over his bow and pistols.
-The mini-map and the UI were upgraded with better-looking and easier-to-recognize icons for ease of accessibility, figuring out where enemies will point next and also features color-blind modes.
-The crafting system and the economy system was also vastly upgraded.
-The game's lighting system has been upgraded to resemble the new technology implemented in Assassin's Creed Origins and the textures have also been revamped to resemble those seen in the Assassin's Creed games utilizing the more advanced AnvilNext 2.0 engine.
+Free-aiming with ranged weapons was made possible, allowing Connor more control over his bow and pistols.
+The mini-map and the UI were upgraded with better-looking and easier-to-recognize icons for ease of accessibility, figuring out where enemies will point next and features color-blind modes.
+The crafting system and the economy system was vastly upgraded.
+The game's lighting system has been upgraded to resemble the new technology implemented in Assassin's Creed Origins and the textures have been revamped to resemble those seen in the Assassin's Creed games utilizing the more advanced AnvilNext 2.0 engine.